Reviews13 min read

 What Is Insightly?

-Insightly launched back in 2009 and has been quietly building a reputation as the CRM that doesn't abandon you after the sale.
-Most CRMs stop caring the moment a deal closes — and honestly, I think that's a massive, underappreciated flaw in the industry.
-Insightly actually bridges that gap.
+Insightly launched back in 2009 and has built a solid reputation as the CRM that sticks around after you close a deal.
+Most CRMs basically ghost you once the sale is done — and honestly, that's a massive blind spot in the industry.
+Insightly actually fixes that problem.
 It connects your sales pipeline directly to project delivery tools, so your team can manage customer relationships from first contact all the way through implementation.

-The company is based in San Francisco and currently serves over 1.5 million users worldwide, mostly small and mid-market businesses.
-They're not trying to compete with Salesforce for enterprise dominance.
-They're going after teams of 5 to 500 who want something that makes sense without a six-month onboarding process and a dedicated admin just to keep the lights on.
+The company's based in San Francisco and serves over 1.5 million users worldwide, mostly small and mid-market businesses.
+They're not trying to out-Salesforce Salesforce.
+They're targeting teams of 5 to 500 who want something that just works without needing a dedicated admin to babysit the system.

-Here's the deal — Insightly's market position in 2026 is interesting.
-They've doubled down on their AppConnect integration hub and their marketing suite, making them more of an all-in-one platform than a pure CRM.
-That's a smart move, but it also means the product can feel a bit stretched in places.
-You'll notice that tension in a few spots, which I'll get into.
+Here's the thing — Insightly's position in 2026 has shifted a bit.
+They've really leaned into their AppConnect integration hub and marketing tools, making them feel more like an all-in-one platform than a pure CRM.
+It's a smart move overall, but you can feel that tension in a few spots.
+More on that later.

 📘 The Complete Budget System $4.99